International Student Handbook

 Culture Shock

-Leaving home to study in a foreign country can be a very exciting experience but we recognise it can also be quite stressful.
+Leaving home to study in a foreign country can be a very exciting experience but we recognise it can also be quite challenging.
 Often students are surprised by the effect that travelling to another country can have on them.
 However, it is important to realise that many of your reactions are perfectly normal, regardless of where you are from or what you are studying.
-Culture Shock can be caused by a number of things:
+Culture Shock can be caused by several things:

 Remember that there are support networks in place to help you through any difficult times.
 Here is some basic advice:

-- Keep in touch with your friends and family at home by email or make a few extra phone calls or video chats home
+• Keep in touch with your friends and family at home by email or make a few extra phone calls or video chats

 Finance